RapidField/solid-instruments/PULL_REQUEST_TEMPLATE.md

 # Pull Request

-This represents a request to incorporate the associated changes to the Solid Instruments product.
+This represents a request to incorporate the associated changes to the **Solid Instruments** product.

 ## Overview

-This pull request addresses issue #xxx.
+This pull request addresses issue #XXXXX.

 Below is an overview of the changes that were made.